Annual Washington, D.C., excursion lets Norwich students visit agencies devoted to national security, diplomacy

 Norwich University’s political science students got an up-close look at the inner workings of federal agencies during the recent Policy Week tour of Washington, D.C., from March through March 13.

-Norwich University Alumni and Board of Fellows members, Jayson A. Altieri, a retired U.S. Air Force colonel who is now a professor at the Air War College, Maxwell Air Force Base, Alabama, and Mary Bati, U.S. State Department, Washington, D.C., served as coordinators and mentors for the experiential learning week.
+Norwich University Alumni and Board of Fellows members, Jayson A. Altieri, a retired U.S. Army colonel who is now a professor at the Air War College, Maxwell Air Force Base, Alabama, and Mary Bati, U.S. State Department, Washington, D.C., served as coordinators and mentors for the experiential learning week.

 The Policy Week students and faculty began the first two days by visiting the U.S. State Department and meeting ambassadors, desk officers and foreign policy experts who discussed the challenges and successes of U.S. policies in Afghanistan, China, Iraq, North Korea, Russia and Turkey.
 The students also met with the Diplomatic Security Service, a State Department subsection responsible for the security of all U.S. foreign service personnel and facilities worldwide.